Multiple inference requests with kluster.ai¶

 )

-Fetch the data¶
+Get the data¶

-url = "https://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Musical_Instruments_5.json.gz"
+#url = "https://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Musical_Instruments_5.json.gz"

-# IMDB Top 1000 sample dataset:
+#2.
+IMDB top 1000 sample dataset

 #url = "https://raw.githubusercontent.com/kluster-ai/klusterai-cookbook/refs/heads/main/data/imdb_top_1000.csv"

-# AG News sample dataset:
+#3.
+AG News sample dataset

-#url = "https://raw.githubusercontent.com/kluster-ai/klusterai-cookbook/refs/heads/main/data/ag_news.csv"
+url = "https://raw.githubusercontent.com/kluster-ai/klusterai-cookbook/refs/heads/main/data/ag_news.csv"

 def fetch_dataset(url, file_path=None):